-Go to Google's homepage at Google.com.
-From there, conducting a search is straightforward.
+Go to Google's homepage at google.com.
+From here, conducting a search is straightforward.
 Just type your search terms in the box, then click the Google Search button or press Enter on your keyboard.

 Depending on your browser's default search engine, you may be able to conduct a Google search right from the browser's interface.
 For example, in Chrome you can use the address bar.
 In Firefox (pictured below), you can use the address bar or the built-in search bar.
 Both of these options can be convenient if you remember to use them.